Zanana-med/Born2BeRoot/README.md

 The aptitude is a package manager older than the APT, it was released on 1999.
 It offers additionally of the command-line interface a **full-screen text-based graphical interface**,  making it more user friendly, also it shares the same back-end resources as APT.

-(Picture of the Aptitude graphical Interface)
+(Snapshot of the Aptitude graphical Interface)
 ![Aptitude](https://i.ibb.co/DttnPPK/image.png)